 Rachel Quarry (Illustrator – UV 2012)

-Books: Colin the Chameleon (Starfish Bay Publishing 2018), and Polly and the New Baby (Oxford University Press, 2019) and Bertie’s Bottom (Starfish Bay Publishing, 2020)
+Books: Colin the Chameleon (Starfish Bay Publishing, 2018), Polly and the New Baby (Oxford University Press, 2019) and Bertie’s Bottom (Starfish Bay Publishing, 2020)

 Awards: Stratford-Salariya Children’s Book Prize shortlist 2017.